-Brisbane City Council - Concurrence Agency Referral - Amenities & Aesthetics (ref A004516771) refused
+Brisbane City Council - Concurrence Agency Referral - Amenities & Aesthetics (ref A004516060) refused

-On or about 9 January 2017, the Acting Registrar of the Building and Development Dispute Resolution Committees (now the Tribunal) issued a letter to the parties regarding the notice of appeal.
-The letter identifies that the appeal is against the Decision Notice of Mr Trevor Gerhardt (Gecon) as the Assessment Manager to refuse a building development application for a new house dwelling (class 1a).
+On 29 November 2016, the Acting Registrar of the Building and Development Dispute Resolution Committees (now the Tribunal) issued a letter to the parties regarding the notice of appeal.
+The letter identifies that the appeal is against the Decision Notice of Mr Trevor Gerhardt (Gecon) as the Assessment Manager to refuse a building development application for a carport addition to an existing house dwelling (class 1a & 10a).
 The refusal was based on the advice of Brisbane City Council as Concurrence Agency who believes the proposed building works under 1.7.4 of the Brisbane City Plan 2014 to be in a locality and of a form that may: